-- 3. Wetlands Wetlands are located on the property, but a valid delineation does not exist for the site.
-Work will be limited to the previously developed portion of the property and thus the project will not impact any wetlands.
-The project area is located within the Zone 1 of the Columbus CWPMP boundary and is not subject to Wetland Management Corridor (WMC) requirements. - 4.
-Floodplain The regulatory floodplain elevation for Crossways Lake is 889.0 (NAVD 88).
-The project will not impact the floodplain. - 5.
-Erosion Control Proposed erosion control methods include silt fence, a rock construction entrance, inlet protection, stabilization blanket and rip rap.
+- 3. Wetlands -There are no wetlands located within the project area. - 4.
+Floodplain The site is not in a regulatory floodplain. - 5.
+Erosion Control Proposed erosion control methods include silt fence, erosion control blanket, rock construction entrances, inlet protection and rip rap.
 The project will disturb less than 1 acre; an NPDES permit nor a SWPPP is required.
+The SWPPP is located on plan sheet 5.
 The information listed under the Rule D Erosion and Sediment Control section above must be submitted.
 Otherwise, the project complies with RCWD Rule D requirements.
 The project does not flow to a nutrient impaired water (within 1 mile). - 6.
-Regional Conveyances Rule G is not applicable.

-- 7. Public Drainage Systems Rule I is not applicable. - 8.
-Documenting Easements and Maintenance Obligations -Applicant must provide a draft maintenance declaration for approval, and a receipt showing recordation of the approved maintenance declaration and the drainage and flowage easements (if required). - 9.
-Previous Permit Information The site was originally constructed under permit 95-116.
-An application for the building addition was received under file 07-077 but was never constructed.
+Regional Conveyances Rule G is not applicable. - 7.
+Public Drainage Systems Rule I is not applicable. - 8.
+Documenting Easements and Maintenance Obligations Applicant must provide a draft maintenance declaration for approval, and a receipt showing recordation of the approved maintenance declaration and the drainage and flowage easements. - 9.
+Previous Permit Information No previous permit information was found for this site.